noob-ubaid/QuickBuy/README.md

-# Simple Product Management App
+# Simple Hotel Management App

-A simple web application built with **Next.js 15 (App Router)** and **NextAuth.js** that allows users to view products and manage them after logging in.
-The app features public pages for viewing products and a protected dashboard page to add new products.
+A simple web application built with **Next.js 15 (App Router)** and **NextAuth.js** that allows users to view hotels and manage them after logging in.
+The app features public pages for viewing hotels and a protected Add Hotels page to add new products.

 ---